Param-Harrison/ebook-writer/books/know-the-why.md

     end
 ```

+### Why do you need build processes?

+You wrote code.
+It worked locally.
+You deployed it.

+But then you wondered: how do you build the code?
+How do you package it?
+How do you ensure consistency?

+That's when you realized: you need build processes.

+**Build processes** compile, test, and package code.
+They create deployable artifacts.
+They ensure consistency.

+Think of it like a factory.

+Without build processes, you build manually.
+Inconsistent.
+Error-prone.

+With build processes, you build automatically.
+Consistent.
+Reliable.

+In your backend, build processes include:

+- **Compilation** — compile source code
+- **Testing** — run tests
+- **Packaging** — create deployable artifacts
+- **Dependencies** — download dependencies
+- **Optimization** — minify, compress
+- **Versioning** — tag artifacts

+Build artifacts:
+- **Executables** — compiled binaries
+- **Containers** — Docker images
+- **Packages** — JAR, wheel, npm packages
+- **Archives** — tar, zip files

+Build tools:
+- **Make** — classic build tool
+- **Gradle/Maven** — Java build tools
+- **npm/yarn** — Node.js build tools
+- **Docker** — container builds

+Build best practices:
+- **Reproducible** — same inputs = same outputs
+- **Fast** — incremental builds
+- **Cached** — cache dependencies
+- **Versioned** — version artifacts

+Without build processes, builds are manual.
+Inconsistent.
+Error-prone.

+With build processes, builds are automated.
+Consistent.
+Reliable.

+Build processes are essential.
+Use them to create artifacts.

+### Why do you need artifact management?

+You built code.
+Artifacts were created.
+Everything worked.

+But then you wondered: where do you store artifacts?
+How do you version them?
+How do you share them?

+That's when you realized: you need artifact management.

+**Artifact management** stores and manages build artifacts.
+It versions artifacts.
+It enables sharing.

+Think of it like a warehouse.

+Without artifact management, artifacts are scattered.
+Hard to find.
+Hard to version.

+With artifact management, artifacts are organized.
+Easy to find.
+Easy to version.

+In your backend, artifact management includes:

+- **Artifact storage** — store built artifacts
+- **Versioning** — version artifacts
+- **Distribution** — distribute artifacts
+- **Dependencies** — manage dependencies
+- **Repositories** — organize artifacts

+Artifact repositories:
+- **Maven Central** — Java artifacts
+- **npm Registry** — Node.js packages
+- **Docker Hub** — container images
+- **Private repos** — internal artifacts

+Artifact management benefits:
+- **Versioning** — track artifact versions
+- **Distribution** — share artifacts easily
+- **Dependencies** — manage dependencies
+- **Reproducibility** — use exact versions

+Without artifact management, artifacts are scattered.
+Versioning is hard.
+Sharing is difficult.

+With artifact management, artifacts are organized.
+Versioning is easy.
+Sharing is simple.

+Artifact management is essential.
+Use it to manage builds.

 ### Why do you need CI/CD pipelines?

 The team was shipping code.
 They wrote features, tested them locally, and deployed them manually.